-Abbreviation for millimeter(s).
+millimeter(s)

-The microprocessors for this system include media enhancement technology which is designed to handle complex multimedia and communications software.
+The microprocessors for this system include media enhancement technology that is designed to handle complex multimedia and communications software.

 mouse

 A pointing device that controls the movement of the cursor on a screen.
 Mouse-aware software allows you to activate commands by clicking a mouse button while pointing at objects displayed on the screen.